-As quality of finish and precision of installation is paramount with AESS, it is necessary to maximize the amount of fabrication and painting that can be carried out in the fabricator's shop.
+As guality of finish and precision of installation are paramount with AESS, it is necessary to maximize the amount of fabrication and painting that can be carried out in the fabricator's shop.
 This may mean that members can become increasingly large and difficult to transport.
-It will be essential that the fabricator map the clearances from the shop to the site to ensure that the pieces will "fit" for easy transport, including turning radii for narrow streets.
-It is obviously better (and less expensive) to avoid requiring an escort or street closures.
+It will be essential for the fabricator to map the clearances from the shop to the site to ensure that the pieces will fit for easy transport, including turning radii for narrow streets It is obviously better (and less expensive) to avoid requiring an escort or street closures.
 The standard limit for size would be to ship on a flatbed trailer.